 Progress to Date

 To date our regional workshops and institutional activities have focused on broadening participation and increasing students success within geoscience courses.
 Through collaborative exercises between community college students and two- and four-year college faculty at regional workshops, community college faculty have identified potential academic weaknesses in transferring students and, with the guidance of participating students, have developed and adopted new pedagogies that help students better engage with course materials and ensure the competitiveness of transfer students.

 At Suffolk County Community College, faculty have developed think-pair-share activities and group writing and drawing exercises that help students better assess and practice their understanding of course content.
 Metacognition lectures have also been adopted by some faculty to provide students with greater understanding of their own learning process and to provide students with concrete strategies for meeting course objectives and assessing their own learning.
 Additionally, student tutors have been installed in most geoscience laboratory sections to provide peer-to-peer assistance and instill a sense of community within the geoscience program.
 Introduction of student tutors in this manner has caused a dramatic increase in student usage of the science learning centers and greater success within classes.
 In order to increase participation within geoscience majors, faculty have also developed a geoscience newsletter to provide parents and students information about geoscience career opportunities and highlight available academic opportunities, academic resources, and leading transfer institutions.

 At Nassau Community College, former team members developed exam wrappers to help students develop their learning and study skills.
-In order to encourage and inspire new majors, faculty have also included units within specific topics that highlight specific scientists who work within the topic being studied.
+In order to encourage and inspire new majors, faculty also included units within specific topics that highlight specific scientists who work within the topic being studied.
 Additionally, faculty developed field trips to local institutions where students met with university faculty to learn about their research and the educational opportunities available to transfer students.